Dog Tips

 How Spot Pet Insurance Can Help

 Spot Pet Insurance offers accident-only and accident and illness plans, which can help provide pet parents with additional financial support and peace of mind when it comes to the health of their pet.
-If your pet develops gastrointestinal issues or hemolytic anemia after eating onions, Spot's accident-only or accident and illness coverage can get you up to 90% cash back on your vet bill.
+If your pet develops gastrointestinal issues or hemolytic anemia after eating onions, Spot's accident-only or accident and illness coverage can get you up to 90% cash back on your eligible vet bills.
 If your pet ingests onions, or another food that is toxic to them, Spot plans also provide other benefits like:

 - 24/7 VetAccessTM Helpline: With a Spot plan pet parents receive access to a 24/7 telehealth helpline through their member center.
 The telehealth center connects pet parents to veterinary experts who can answer questions or provide guidance for concerns regarding a pet's health or behavior.